kbdevs/lootlabs-antibypass/README.md

 # LootLabs Anti-Bypass Project

 > TL;DR: This project blocks all attempts to bypass LootLabs content lockers through a secure Cloudflare Workers implementation.

+## Need Help?
+I'll Set It Up for $5 in Crypto! 💰
+If this setup feels overwhelming, I can help for just $5 in crypto.
+Ping me in the LootLabs Discord (@kbdevs) to get started.

+---

 This project contains Cloudflare Workers to secure and obfuscate destination URLs by dynamically generating encrypted links through the LootLabs API.